jdevfullstack-tutorials/resolution-and-screen-size/README.md

 Take note, this is always being misinterpreted that when you scale up a certain resolution, it will make the resolution lower.
 No, it is not.
-It only make the things bigger on your screen.
+It only makes things bigger on your screen.

 ### Windows Scaling